 Gurney’s Montauk Seawater Resort & Spa, New York

 Set on a cliff overlooking the Atlantic, Gurney’s Montauk Seawater Resort & Spa is one of the only places in the U.S. to offer authentic thalassotherapy treatments.
 Set directly on the beach, the 158-room hotel and spa opened nearly a century ago (1926) and through its many incarnations has retained its laid-back beachy vibe and devotion to seawater.

 Blissfully, the ocean is always in sight.
 Each beach-chic room (and their dreamy beachfront cottage) offers dramatic sea views.
 We love the watery color palette, large balconies looking out to sea, the hardwood floors, and touches of Mid-century modern decor.
 At night, enjoy cocktails in the vibey fire pit lounge, followed by dinner at Scarpetta Beach, serving Italian classics, fresh-caught fish, and locally sourced farm produce.

-Gurney’s legendary Seawater Spa is currently being reimagined by Alonso Balaguer Designs (creator of NYC’s famed Aire Ancient Bath Spas) and set to reopen later this spring.
-Alongside its signature ocean-fed seawater pool and marine-based treatments, the renovation will include additional water features: a caldarium (warm), vitality pool (hot), plunge pool (extremely cold), and a cooling bath.
+Gurney’s legendary Seawater Spa was recently reimagined by Alonso Balaguer Designs (creator of NYC’s famed Aire Ancient Bath Spas).
+Alongside its signature ocean-fed seawater pool and marine-based treatments, additional water features include a caldarium (warm), vitality pool (hot), plunge pool (extremely cold), a cooling bath, and resting environments.